KGharib/Analysing-and-Predicting-King-County-House-sales/README.md

 1. **Business Understanding**
 - we have this data and we want to answer a few questions such as the best price range to buy and sell at to maximise profit and activity.

+- find the factors which affect prices most and be able to buy houses which are being undersold and resell them.

 <br> <br>
 2. **Data Understanding**